timtroendle/urban-occupants-paper/doc/main.md

 ## Simulation Results

 Using economic activity and age as discriminating features, a model of Haringey can be formed by creating a synthetic population for every LSOA following a zone-by-zone approach [@Muller:2010vx] and the model can by simulated by the open-source simulation model [@energyagents].
 The simulation is run for two winter days, a weekday and a weekend day, and the results for both days are scaled appropriately energy-wise to represent a full week.
+Due to the population synthesis, model results are aggregated on the LSOA level.
 Fig. @fig:choropleth shows a choropleth map of Haringey where the average energy demand for one full week per dwelling is depicted for every LSOA.
 The map reveals a few spatial patterns, most significantly a higher energy demand in the north eastern corner of Haringey.
 The variation in energy demand is though only marginal, with less than 6% difference between most LSOA.

 ![Simulated average energy demand in Haringey for a week in January \[kWh/week\]](../build/choropleth.png){#fig:choropleth .class}